 "Extraordinarily creative and a fierce litigator."The Legal 500

-Adam Paul is a partner in Mayer Brown's Chicago office and serves as a co-leader of the firm’s global Restructuring practice.
+Adam Paul is a partner in Mayer Brown's Chicago office and co-leads the firm’s Global Restructuring practice.
 He has extensive experience representing both debtor and creditor clients in complex US and non-US reorganizations, both in and out of court, and advises boards of directors and senior officers regarding fiduciary duties and restructuring strategies.
 In addition to his general restructuring work, Adam has significant experience in bankruptcies involving mass tort and legacy liabilities.

 As part of his global restructuring practice, Adam has represented companies, creditors, and investors in some of the largest and most complex restructuring matters throughout the world, including:

 - School Specialty, Inc., a leading provider of educational products and services to the Pre-K- 12th grade market in the U.S. and Canada, in its successful out-of-court restructuring and consensual sale of substantially all of its assets to an entity formed by TCW Asset Management Company, LLC, Cerberus Capital Management, and Lantern Capital Partners.

 - The board of directors of Macy’s, Inc., a publicly traded retailer with sales of $24.6 billion, in connection with a new $3 billion ABL facility and $1.3 billion secured bond issuance.

 - Noble Group Limited and certain subsidiaries, a multinational physical commodity trading enterprise with operations throughout the world, in its multi-jurisdictional restructuring of approximately $10 billion of funded debt.